How to make Chicken Al Pastor

 recipe variations To Try

-• Use pork.
-You can also use this marinade to make classic al pastor using pork instead of chicken.
+• Use Pork: You can also use this marinade to make classic Al Pastor with pork instead of chicken.

-• Chicken Al Pastor Salad.
-Add chicken, pineapple, lettuce, tomatoes, fresh corn, black beans, cheese (pepper Jack, Mexican Cheese blend or cotija), pepitas or sunflower seeds to a large bowl.
-Serve with Tomatillo Avocado Ranch or Cilantro Lime Dressing
+• Al Pastor Salad: Toss chicken, pineapple, lettuce, tomatoes, corn, black beans, cheese (pepper Jack, Mexican blend, or cotija), and seeds.
+Serve with Tomatillo Avocado Ranch or Cilantro Lime Dressing.

-• Chicken Al Pastor Burrito Bowls.
-Layer cilantro lime rice with cheese, black beans or pinto beans, chicken, pineapple, chopped lettuce, and your favorite toppings including crushed tortilla chips and either sour cream/Greek yogurt or I highly recommend Chipotle Sauce, Tomatillo Avocado Ranch or Cilantro Lime Dressing.
+• Al Pastor Burrito Bowls: Layer cilantro lime rice, beans, cheese, chicken, pineapple, lettuce, and toppings like crushed chips and sour cream/Greek yogurt — or drizzle with Chipotle Sauce, Tomatillo Avocado Ranch, or Cilantro Lime Dressing.

-• Chicken Al Pastor Enchiladas.
-Fill tortillas with layers of cheese, chicken, pineapple and a generous dollop of sour cream.
-Roll up and place in a lightly greased 9×13 baking dish.
-Top with red enchilada sauce or salsa verde and cheese and bake for 25 minutes at 350 degrees F.
+• Al Pastor Enchiladas: Roll tortillas with cheese, chicken, pineapple, and sour cream.
+Top with red enchilada sauce or Salsa Verde and bake at 350°F for 25 minutes.

 top view of chicken al pastor in tacos